marchmich/CS-Foundation-Skills/README.md

 # CS-Foundation-Skills
-A collection of projects from my Computing Skills course, showcasing foundational technical skills and applied problem-solving across modules in computer science and data science.
+This folder showcases projects developed during my Computing Skills course, a foundational class designed to build proficiency in essential technical skills applicable across computer science and interdisciplinary fields like bioinformatics and data science.
+These projects reflect my independent learning, mastery of tools, and progression through structured modules, culminating in deliverables that demonstrate applied problem-solving and technical expertise.